-The Remington – Sholes typewriter was designed by the Architect Charles B. Atwood, who designed the Art building at the Chicago World’s Fair of 1893.
-Today this is the only surviving building and is now the Museum of Science and Industry.
+The Remington Sholes typewriter was designed by architect Charles B. Atwood, who also created the Art Building at the 1893 Chicago World’s Fair.
+Remarkably, that building is the only one from the Fair still standing today, now home to the Museum of Science and Industry.

-His typewriter reflects the design of a number of his buildings with its impressive neoclassical form which resembles a Greek temple.
-The cast iron frame has a gorgeous bronzed finish achieved by being heavily plated with oxidized copper.
-This finish develops a rich and beautiful patina with age and should never be polished.
+Atwood’s architectural sensibility is clearly reflected in the typewriter’s neoclassical form, which resembles a Greek temple.
+The cast iron frame features a gorgeous bronzed finish, achieved by heavy plating with oxidized copper.
+With time, this develops a rich and beautiful patina that should never be polished.

-The name Remington – Sholes came from Franklin Remington (general manager) who was a grandson of Eliphalet Remington, the founder of E. Remington & Sons who manufactured the Sholes and Glidden typewriter (Remington 1) beginning in 1874 and Zalmon Sholes (the inventor), the son of Christopher Lathen Sholes, the inventor of the Sholes and Glidden typewriter.
-It should be noted that E. Remington & Sons had sold all of their interests in their Remington Typewriter division in 1885 to Wyckoff, Seamans & Benedict, so the family connection from a business standpoint was no longer there.
-This resulted in a lawsuit from E. Remington & Sons, which in 1901 ruled in their favour.
-The typewriter became the Fay – Sho and the company the Fay – Sholes Typewriter Co.
-(Please see the third ad below which illustrates this change of name.).
-Interestingly in 1905 the Supreme Court reversed that ruling saying that anyone can use their name on their business.
-However the Fay – Sholes Co. did not change their name again.
+The name Remington Sholes came from Franklin Remington, general manager and grandson of Eliphalet Remington, founder of E. Remington & Sons, who had manufactured the original Sholes and Glidden typewriter (Remington 1) beginning in 1874.
+Zalmon Sholes, co-namesake, was the son of Christopher Latham Sholes, the inventor of the Sholes and Glidden.
+However, E. Remington & Sons had sold all of their interests in the typewriter business to Wyckoff, Seamans & Benedict in 1885, so the family connection was no longer reflected in company ownership.
+As a result, E. Remington & Sons filed a lawsuit.
+In 1901, the court ruled in their favor, forcing the company to change the name of the typewriter to the Fay Sholes, and the company became the Fay Sholes Typewriter Co.
+(See the third advertisement below which reflects this name change.)

 “The Remington-Sholes is manufactured by the sons of the original inventor of the first Typewriter ever made.
 The simple and durable features promulgated by the fathers of these men are apparent in this latest production of their genius; at the same time the latest devices for convenience and speed have not been neglected.”